dorkodu/loom/README.md

 - Doruk Dorkodu | [GitHub](https://github.com/dorkodu)  | [Twitter](https://twitter.com/dorukdorkodu) | <doruk@dorkodu.com> | [dorkodu.com](https://dorkodu.com)

-See also the list of [projects](https://libre.dorkodu.com) that we share to the community.
+See also the list of [contributions](https://libre.dorkodu.com) that we are making to the free software community.

 Security Reports
 ----------------